StylWebDev/StylForecastV2/README.md

 ## StylForecast Purpose:
 StylForecast provide users with real-time weather data, Daily and Weekly Forecast, Historical Weather data, and other weather-related data.

-## What information StylForecast API Provides? :
+## What information StylForecast Provides? :

 - ### Weather Forecast
     - [x] Weather Forecast for all cities around the world.